TehPrometheus/Internship-Project/README.md

 ## Overview

 The goal of this project is to develop an OpenAI-powered assistant capable of performing various tasks through function calls.
-Each folder within this repository represents a single application where I explored different part of the tech-stack in an experimental fashion.
+Each folder within this repository represents a single application where I explored different parts of the tech-stack in an experimental fashion.
 This repository contains the source code for various applications and components of the OpenAI assistant.
 Each folder represents a standalone application or module.

 ## Contact